What Is Cable Theft?

-- Active Theft occurs when someone knowingly and intentionally makes an illegal physical connection to the cable system in the area for the purpose of receiving cable service in a home or business.
+- Active Theft: When someone knowingly and intentionally makes an illegal physical connection to the cable system in the area for the purpose of receiving cable service in a home or business.

-- Passive Theft means having active cable service in your residence without notifying the cable operator.
+- Passive Theft: Having active cable service in your residence without notifying the cable operator.
 (Example: You move into a new apartment that has active service but you don't notify the cable operator.)

-- Premium Theft or "Pay Theft" occurs when someone knowingly and intentionally attaches equipment (i.e. black boxes, cheater boxes, cubes, descramblers, decoders, etc.) for the unauthorized receipt of premium or pay cable services such as HBO, Showtime, Cinemax, Starz or Pay-Per-View movies and special events (wrestling/boxing).
+- Premium Theft or "Pay Theft:" When someone knowingly and intentionally attaches equipment (i.e. black boxes, cheater boxes, cubes, descramblers, decoders, etc.) for the unauthorized receipt of premium or pay cable services such as HBO, Showtime, Cinemax, Starz or Pay-Per-View movies and special events (wrestling/boxing).

 Cable theft is illegal under various state laws as well as Section 633 of the Federal Cable Act [47 U.S.C.
 553].

 Reporting Cable Theft